-We’ve previously discussed how self-defense is considered a “perfect defense” meaning that you should qualify for an aquittal.
-That being said, even with a top La Jolla criminal attorney, it can be difficult to prove all of the requirements for self defense, particularly in a case involving murder.
+We’ve previously discussed how self-defense is considered a “perfect defense” meaning that you should qualify for an acquittal.
+That being said, even with a top criminal attorney, it can be difficult to prove all of the requirements for self defense, particularly in a case involving murder.
 That’s where the concept of “imperfect self defense” comes in.

 How Self Defense Normally Works

 In order for a lawyer to mount a successful argument for self defense, he must be able to show the client 1) reasonably believed they (or another person) were in danger, 2) that immediate force was required to stop the danger and 3) that they did not use excessive force.

 The last point can be particularly difficult to prove in murder cases where the victim was not armed or extremely violent as you can only use deadly force for a deadly threat.
 For self defense to justify homicide, you must be able to show that a reasonable person would have acted the same way.
 Fortunately, if you can at least prove that you believed you needed to use deadly force, the charge can be reduced from murder to voluntary manslaughter -that’s what “imperfect self defense means.”

 Imperfect Self Defense Definition